kkerswell/CI_JS_Memory_Game/README.md

 - Adding new levels to the game.
 I tried researching online how I could to this.
 However, as this was code used from a tutorial I saw, this was difficult.
 I had to resort to asking for tutor support and got the right idea from the second tutor.
 I was also then able to make more significant changes such as changing the difficulties by lowering the time.
 - Making the game area fully responsive.
 This was difficult as I was working with new CSS featurs that I hadn't used before.
 I tried using bootstrap but this did not fix the issue.
 I had to resort to asking for tutor support and after talking it through with them, I was able to solve part of the issue myself but took their advice onboard for adding media queries as well.
+- I wanted to add a feature where, depending on which section of the page the user was currently in, the navbar items at the top of the page would have an indicator on them.
+I used JS to achieve this and had various levels of success but ultimately could not get it to function as I wanted.
+Given the page is easy to navigate and not much time would be spent by the user on the page itself (as opposed to being within the game area) I felt it was not worth the time investment to troubleshoot this feature further and so removed it entirely.

 ## Credits